 Creating images for picture box quizzes is an extremely important step, and can be a bit hard for users who are not used to image editing.
 As with anything, creating picture box images will take some practice, and perhaps even a little trial and error.

 When you play a picture box quiz, you’ll typically see all images arranged nicely in a grid format.
 Many users assume then that the image you upload should also be created in that style.
 This is incorrect, however.
-When you are making your image, you’ll actually be placing each individual image on top of the next, until you have a stack of all the images in the quiz.
+When you are making your image, you’ll actually be placing each individual image on below the next, until you have a stack or column of all the images in the quiz.
 See the image to the right for an example.

 To get started making this type of image, you’ll need access to an image editing software.
 A commonly used program is Photoshop.